mde/ejs/README.md

 ## Options

   - `cache`                 Compiled functions are cached, requires `filename`
   - `filename`              The name of the file being rendered.
 Not required if you are using `renderFile()`.
 Used by `cache` to key caches, and for includes.
   - `root`                  Set project root for includes with an absolute path (/file.ejs).
   - `context`               Function execution context
   - `compileDebug`          When `false` no debug instrumentation is compiled
   - `client`                When `true`, compiles a function that can be rendered in the browser without needing to load the EJS Runtime ([ejs.min.js](https://github.com/mde/ejs/releases/latest)).
   - `delimiter`             Character to use with angle brackets for open/close
   - `debug`                 Output generated function body
   - `strict`                When set to `true`, generated function is in strict mode
   - `_with`                 Whether or not to use `with() {}` constructs.
 If `false` then the locals will be stored in the `locals` object.
 Set to `false` in strict mode.
   - `localsName`            Name to use for the object storing local variables when not using `with` Defaults to `locals`
   - `rmWhitespace`          Remove all safe-to-remove whitespace, including leading and trailing whitespace.
 It also enables a safer version of `-%>` line slurping for all scriptlet tags (it does not strip new lines of tags in the middle of a line).
   - `escape`                The escaping function used with `<%=` construct.
 It is used in rendering and is `.toString()`ed in the generation of client functions.
 (By default escapes XML).
+  - `outputFunctionName`    Set to a string (e.g., 'echo' or 'print') for a function to print output inside scriptlet tags.

 This project uses [JSDoc](http://usejsdoc.org/).
 For the full public API documentation, clone the repository and run `npm run doc`.
 This will run JSDoc